Attending Antiques Roadshow

 What if I have a large or heavy item to bring along?

 You have a couple of options: you could bring a clear photograph of it instead, with close-up images of important details, to show the expert at the valuation day.
 It's never the same as seeing the item in the flesh, but it's a popular choice when it comes to furniture.

-Alternatively, if you contact us well in advance (more than a fortnight prior) of the Roadshow visiting your area, we could add you to our furniture round.
+Alternatively, if you contact us well in advance (more than a week prior) of the Roadshow visiting your area, we could add you to our furniture round.

 What's the Furniture Round?

 In some circumstances we can transport items to valuation days, and return them afterwards.
 To send us details of your item for consideration please write to:

 Or email: firstname.lastname@example.org using the heading ‘Furniture Round.’

 We would also need you to provide us with your preferred venue, a full address and a contact number, so that we can add your details to the database.
 Please also send us some photographs and any information you have about your item.